mvolkmann/blog/src/smalltalk.md

 The only special character allowed is the underscore character, but that is rarely used because camelCase is preferred.

-### Assignment Operator
+### Special Characters

-Assignment operators (`:=`) can be rendered as a left pointing arrow and the caret character (`^`) used in methods to return a value can be render as an upward pointing arrow.
+The assignment operator (`:=`) can be rendered as a left pointing arrow.
+The return operator (`^`) which is used in methods to return a value can be rendered as an upward pointing arrow.

-To enable these renderings, open the World menu and select Preferences...Show ST-80 Assignments.
+To enable those renderings, open the World menu and select Preferences...Show ST-80 Assignments.
 The next time code is modified, all the `:=` and `^` operators will be rendered as arrows.